Operating StatusReopening Cedar Ridge in light of COVID-19

 Since moving into phase 2 of the Montgomery County reopening process, we’ve been able to meet in small groups outside on our property, and have chosen to comply with the county limit of 50 persons for social gatherings to maximize safety.
-This has meant we’ve been able to host farm nights, youth gatherings, small groups and yoga/mediation events.
-We’ll continue with these and expand to include more events in the fall.
+This has meant we’ve been able to host farm nights, youth gatherings, small groups, yoga/mediation, prayer events, movie nights, and a “relaunch” event.
+We’ll continue with these and expand to include more events through the fall.
 Our goal is to provide meaningful connection for our community through opportunities to participate together in our vision while keeping safety a priority.

 In keeping with our vision and values, inclusivity is also a high priority.
 So we want to make times available together that are safe and inclusive for families with younger children as well.
 This means supporting parents and guardians with the challenges they face in keeping their children safely physically distanced.
 We also know some of us will continue to feel anxious about gathering in person, and some really ought not to because of health and age issues.
 So we will continue to provide various virtual connection opportunities (including racial justice encounter groups, and our Sunday services) while keeping in-person gatherings as safe and accessible as possible.